puluboi/RayKin/README.md

 ## State of The Project
 ### Current State:
-Currently implements robot loading from an urdf-style xml file, mdh-table modification, forward kinematics and a usable working user interface.
+Currently implements robot loading from an urdf-style xml file, mdh-table modification, forward kinematics, inverse kinematics, frame system and a usable working user interface.
-### Next Features:
-Plan is to implement a dampened minimal least square-based inverse kinematics solver.

 ### End Goal:
 The end goal is to have a robot arm that can move objects